CMSgov/dpc-app/engines/api_client/README.md

 $ make test
 ```

-Jumb into the docker shell for iterative development
+Jump into the docker shell for iterative development
 ```
 make run
 ```